ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ### Restore a volume by using fast restore
 {: #backup-service-fastrestore}

-When you restore a volume by using fast restore, a fully hydrated volume is created.
+When you restore a block storage volume by using fast restore, a fully hydrated volume is created.

 You can create a [backup policy plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-plan-ui) with fast restore zones, and add or remove zones later as needed.
 The fast restore feature caches one or more copies of a backup snapshot to the zones that you selected.
 Later, you can use these backup clones to create volumes in any zone within the same region.